ittuann/qingshanasd/README.md

 cd qingshanasd
 ```

-If you simply wish to explore the repository, you can clone the original repository directly:
+If you simply want to explore the repository, you can clone the original repository directly:

 ```bash
 git clone https://github.com/ittuann/qingshanasd.git